NHS-digital-website/indicators-hippo-migrator/README.md

 * Using CMS and [Console] existing data (Taxonomy and the folder(s) expected to be created as part of the import) are taken offline (un-published) and deleted so that there are no conflicts with imported data - the process is not designed to support updates/patching; it requires 'clean slate' conditions.
-* Custom [Updater Editor] Groovy [import script] (using [EXIM] interface) is used to read those JSON files to create actual folders and documents in a local CMS.
+* Custom [Updater Editor] Groovy [import script] (part of the main project, uses [EXIM] interface) is used to read those JSON files to create actual folders and documents in a local CMS.
 * Migration report generated in the first step, the locally imported data, and the application logs are reviewed to determine whether the conversion and import were successful and whether it's okay to proceed with the the import on the server(s).